UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/2-reserving/m4-reserving-claim-amounts/index.md

   and hence we can derive an “implied” rate `\(f_j\)` for each period `\(j\)`:
   `$$f_j = \left(\frac{\widehat{\mu}(j)}{\widehat{\mu}^*(j)}\right)^{1/j}-1$$`
 - This is also in Table 3.6, and is informative of the evolution of claims inflation over 1978-1995.
 The weighted average uses `\(\widehat{\mu}^*(j)\)` as weights.
-- It is now clear how inflation distorted the evolution of claim payments, making them look longer tailed than the would otherwise be.
+- It is now clear how inflation distorted the evolution of claim payments, making them look longer tailed than they would otherwise have been.

 ------------------------------------------------------------------------